 Summit day starts as early as midnight, when you’ll eat a quick breakfast and get roped up to get going.
 Starting either on Ingraham Headwall or Disappointment Cleaver, you will eventually reach the snowy upper slopes of the mountain.

-After ascending the glacial terrain, you’ll reach summit crater and finally the true summit at Columbia Crest (4392m).
-You will then descend the glaciers to The Flats, back down to Camp Muir and onwards to Paradise where a van will be waiting to drive you back to Ashford.
+After ascending the glacial terrain, you’ll reach summit crater and, finally, the true summit at Columbia Crest (4,392 m).
+You will then descend the glaciers to The Flats, back down to Camp Muir and onward to Paradise where a van will be waiting to drive you back to Ashford.

 As is often the case with mountain climbing, the best time of the year to climb depends on what you want to prioritize.
 The summer season (from about May to September) is generally recommended, and this is the time that the touring companies run their operations.